How I Built AI Blog Automation for My Framer Website

 Claude Code | Content | MCP

+This is what strategy before tools looks like in practice.
+That clarity shaped everything that came next.
 Whether you're running a content-heavy business or building your first blog, the principle holds: know what you're solving before you pick the solution.

-The 4 Components That Power the System
+The 4 Components That Power AI Blog Automation on Framer

 Claude Code - Anthropic's AI assistant, available as a VS Code extension and standalone CLI.
 It reads your project files, executes commands, and connects to external services through MCP (Model Context Protocol) servers.